Tesla Plans to Produce 20,000 Model 3 a Month by December

 With the release of the production Model 3 just beginning, Tesla has a heavy burden on their shoulders to make the Model 3 as easy-to-buy as possible for the consumer.
 I am hopeful that the adoption of this particular EV is successful, as it is one of the most anticipated EV in quite some time with nearly 400,000 pre-orders.
 Only time will tell if potential customers are willing to take the dive into relatively new tech and ignore the small risks.

-- RELATEDFirst Tesla Model 3 Just Rolled off the Production LineExciting news as Elon Musk shares photos of first Model 3 off of the assembly line.READ NOW
+- RELATEDFirst Tesla Model 3 Just Rolled Off the Production LineExciting news as Tesla CEO Elon Musk shares photos of first Model 3 off of the assembly line.READ NOW

 - RELATEDHow Buying Tesla's Model 3 Could Save Early Adopters Big BucksThe new EV will end up costing more in the long-run for this simple reason.READ NOW